catherinehhu/blog_site/content/blog/memories-of-childhood/index.md

 and here you are again

 driving past your elementary school
 to visit your parents in your childhood home,

 and you find yourself thinking,

 wondering how this place had ever
-felt big enough to hold all of your dreams
+felt big enough to hold all of your dreams.